ben-j-barlow/my-ai-blog/README.md

 # AI (para mis amigos)

 A place to express my interest in AI freely.
-See completed blogs [here](/blog/).
+See an introduction to the blog [here](/blog/intro.md) and all completed blogs [here](/blog/).